oduwsdl/SampleURLs/README.md

 # SampleURLs
-A collection of various URI sample setst
+A collection of various URI sample sets